- Orthotist and Prosthetist

-Orthotists and prosthetists work in hospitals, rehabilitation centres, healthcare facilities, MNCs and academic institutes.
+A career as Orthotists and Prosthetists provide employment opportunities in hospitals, rehabilitation centres, healthcare facilities, MNCs and academic institutes.

 Presence in Geographical Area

-Time pressure is quite moderate in the profession.
-Orthotist and prosthetists work in laboratories, hospitals, and orthoses and prostheses manufacturing facilities.
+Time pressure is quite moderate in the career as Orthotist and Prosthetist.
+Orthotist and Prosthetists work in laboratories, hospitals, and orthoses and prostheses manufacturing facilities.
 Dentists work about eight to nine hours per day and up to twelve hours when required.
 While several dentists work independently, some individuals work for reputed companies or medical institutions as part of a team.